patins/WeeklyChallenges/README.md

 Weekly Challenges
 =======================
-Here are my solutions to all of the Weekly Challenges for my CS class.
+Here are my solutions to all of the Weekly Challenges for le CS class.